fosskers/aura/DESIGN.md

   - **CONS**
     - Potential for lots of dependencies if plugins are written in a multitude of languages (especially non-compiled ones).
+    - Handling errors/failures might be difficult, since the processes are separate and not handled through the Aura Monad.

 ### Haskell Requirements
 #### Strings